Becka Leathers: International career

 Leathers was a gold medalist at the 2017 Pan American Championships.
 Later that year, she was a bronze medalist at the 2017 World Wrestling Championships in the 55 kg weight class.

 Leathers's other wins include the Dave Schultz Memorial, University Nationals, U.S. World Team Trials, Pan American Championships, and the Grand Prix of Spain.

+She went on to coach at Beat The Streets before heading back to Choctaw, Oklahoma.